YanuarArif/ide-config/Rules.md

    - Extract components.
    - Use Tailwind config for theme customization.
    - Extend shadcn/ui instead of duplicating.
-3. Stay updated with **latest Next.js, Tailwind, shadcn/ui, and Bun releases**.
+3. Stay updated with **latest Next.js, Tailwind, shadcn/ui, and npm releases**.
 4. Encourage **testing** with Jest, React Testing Library, or Playwright.

 ---